 The University of Huddersfield is getting ready for a festive takeover as part of its Research in Conversation series.
 On Wednesday 3 December, the campus will be transformed for a day of festive fun, and everyone is welcome.
+Then on Thursday 4 December, the University is bringing together business leaders, academics, and innovators to explore and celebrate cutting-edge research and real-world collaboration.
+Read more about both events and reserve tickets below.

 Throughout the day there will be the popular annual Christmas market with festive stalls, handmade gifts and seasonal treats.
 Visitors can wander round the stalls, whilst also enjoying the sounds of the University’s brass brand, staff choir and acoustic singers.
 There is no need to book for the market, which will take place outdoors in University Square from 11.00am to 5.00pm.